funRiceGenes/funRiceGenes.github.io/_posts/OS/C/2015-01-20-OsCYP2~OsCyp2-P~LRT2.md

     + The overall results suggest the explicit role of OsCyp2-P in bestowing multiple abiotic stress tolerance at the whole plant level
     + Publicly available massively parallel signature sequencing (MPSS) and microarray data, besides our quantitative real time PCR (qRT-PCR) data suggest that transcript abundance of OsCyp2-P is regulated under different stress conditions in a developmental and organ specific manner
     + Moreover, knockdown of the OsIAA11 expression partially rescues the lrt2 mutant phenotype in lateral root development
+    + To better understand the molecular mechanisms underlying lateral root formation, an auxin-responsive gene OsCYP2 (Os02g0121300) was characterized from rice
+    + T2 OsZFP-RNAi lines had significantly fewer lateral roots than did wild-type plants, which suggests a role for OsCYP2 and OsZFP in regulating lateral root development
+    + These findings imply that OsCYP2 and OsZFP participate in IAA signal pathways controlling lateral root development
+    + Yeast two-hybrid and glutathione S-transferase pull-down results confirmed that OsCYP2 interacted with a C2HC-type zinc finger protein (OsZFP, Os01g0252900) which is located in the rice nucleus

 * **Connection**
     + __OsCYP2~OsCyp2-P~LRT2__, __OsIAA11__, [Peptidyl-prolyl isomerization targets rice Aux/IAAs for proteasomal degradation during auxin signalling.](http://www.ncbi.nlm.nih.gov/pubmed?term=Peptidyl-prolyl isomerization targets rice Aux/IAAs for proteasomal degradation during auxin signalling.%5BTitle%5D), Here we show that peptidyl-prolyl isomerization of rice OsIAA11 catalysed by LATERAL ROOTLESS2 (LRT2), a cyclophilin-type peptidyl-prolyl cis/trans isomerase, directly regulates the stability of OsIAA11